Beyond the Obvious

 - Consistent sleep and wake times, even on weekends

-- Falling asleep within 20 minutes of lying down
+- Falling asleep within about 20 minutes of lying down

 Stress Management: Protecting Your Arteries from Cortisol

 Chronic stress triggers a sustained release of cortisol and adrenaline, hormones that evolved to help you escape immediate physical danger.
-When these hormones remain elevated over weeks, months, or years, they cause:
+That surge is useful in the moment, but modern stress rarely switches off.
+When these hormones stay elevated over weeks, months, or years, they contribute to:

 - Sustained increases in blood pressure